Azure/avocado/README.md

 Each readme in resource provider folder should follow autorest markdown format.
 To solve the error, you need check the readme block quote whether contains `see https://aka.ms/autorest` literally.

+### INCONSISTENT_API_VERSION

+Level: ERROR

+Swagger json file api version must consistent with its file path.
+Swagger can define [swagger 2.0 basic-structure](https://swagger.io/docs/specification/2-0/basic-structure/) which contains api version.
+To solve the error, you need modify either your swagger file location or swagger file api version to make both of them consistent.

 ### CIRCULAR REFERENCE

 Level: WARNING